PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 However, if drafted appropriately, the prenuptial agreement represents a very useful instrument in many situations, especially regarding the property relationships between partners.
 Contrary to popular belief, it has been proven that an adequate prenuptial agreement can preserve a good relationship between partners.
 In addition to that, even if the partnership dissolves, the prenuptial agreement is never a reason for that, whereas, the relationship between partners remains civilized through this tough process and remains in accordance with the previous agreement.

-Based on our experience in complex family law cases, we came to a conclusion that it is important to enter into a premarital agreement in order to avoid the complicated, exhausting and expensive court procedures.
+Based on our experience in complex family law cases, we came to the conclusion that it is important to enter into a premarital agreement in order to avoid the complicated, exhausting and expensive court procedures.
 Without signing a prenuptial agreement, some of the common problems may occur, when:

 • one or both partners have started a very lucrative business and are earning significant income